-The industrial estate authority is coordinating with the Royal Irrigation Department and Eastern Water Resources Development and Management (EASTW), suppliers of raw water for the industrial sector, to handle the situation to ensure enough water supply to five eastern industrial estates - Maptaput, Padaeng, Hemaraj Eastern, Asia and RIL in the eastern province of Rayong.
+The industrial estate authority is coordinating with the Royal Irrigation Department and Eastern Water Resources Development and Management (EASTW), suppliers of raw water for the industrial sector, to handle the situation to ensure enough water supply to five eastern industrial estates – Map Ta Phut, Padaeng, Hemaraj Eastern, Asia and RIL in the eastern province of Rayong.

-IEAT plans to seek funds from the Ministry of Industry to build more reservoirs under a three-year project being studied, he said.
+IEAT plans to seek funds from the Ministry of Industry to build more reservoir under a three-year project being studied, he said.

-Five industrial estates use about 230,000 cubic meters per day.
-Operators need production plans to suit the water situation and water recycling and water production from sea water are being considered.
+Five industrial estates use about 230,000 cubic metres per day.
+Operators need production plans to suit the water situation and water recycle and water production from sea water are being considered.

 Meanwhile, Industry Minister Pongsawat Svasti said the water level measured on April 20 was higher than during the 2004-2005 water crisis and more water flowed into a reservoir, so raw water is adequate for production in industrial estates.

 In another attempt to fight drought, the Ministry of Agriculture and Cooperatives has been speeding up making artificial rain.

 Supatra Thanaseniwat Permanent Secretary for Agriculture said the rainmaking operation started Feb 20 and since then to April 30, the Bureau of Royal Rainmaking and Agricultural Aviation run 1,341 flights, making rain in 56 provinces with the highest daily rainfall recorded at 141.5 millimetres.